Enter your search word or phrase below:

 - For more housing information including temporary housing please contact the Office of Community Life at firstname.lastname@example.org

-Every student brings her or his own passions and experiences to the Seminary.
+Each student brings their own passions and experiences to the Seminary.
 There are several organizations and programs to meet your needs and interests.
 Here is a list of active groups;

 - Bayard Rustin Society: Seeks to serve the unique needs of Black LGBTQ students.

-- Charles Shelby Rooks Society: Celebrates Diasporic ties to Africa, academic excellence, cultural, community, spiritual and social cognizance, and activism.
+- Charles Shelby Rooks Society: The Rooks Society celebrates diasporic ties to Africa, academic excellence, cultural, community, spiritual and social cognizance, and activism.

 - Business of Ministry Action Plan: Business of Ministry Action Plan seek to help students build a foundation for business success in ministry.